triamnetwork/triam-docs/jp/docs/submit_transaction.md

 ## Overview

-You can build a transaction locally (see [this example](../readme.md#building-transactions)), but after you build it you have to submit it to the Arm network.  js-stellar-sdk has a function `submitTransaction()` that sends your transaction to the Horizon server (via the [`transactions_create`](https://stellar.org/developers/horizon/reference/transactions-create.html) endpoint) to be broadcast to the Arm network.
+You can build a transaction locally (see [this example](../readme.md#building-transactions)), but after you build it you have to submit it to the Ria network.  js-stellar-sdk has a function `submitTransaction()` that sends your transaction to the Horizon server (via the [`transactions_create`](https://stellar.org/developers/horizon/reference/transactions-create.html) endpoint) to be broadcast to the Ria network.

 ## Methods